10 Foods You Should Never Eat Before Sex

 Much like you wouldn't consider a Netflix and chill invitation to involve just movie bingeing, don't expect alliums (like garlic and onions) to make you more irresistible to your bae.
 These pungent veggies, along with coffee and spicy foods, have the ability to mess with your body's odors—and not in a good way.

 Non-Organic Soy Products

-Since soy contains estrogen-mimicking isoflavones called phytoestrogens, consuming too much could disrupt both men and women’s hormone balance—which spells out a low libido.
+Since soy contains estrogen-mimicking isoflavones called phytoestrogens, consuming too much could disrupt both men and women's hormone balance—which spells out a low libido.
 In one rare occurrence, a case study in the journal Nutrition discovered that after adopting a vegan diet based excessively on soy products, a 19-year-old male experienced loss of libido and erectile dysfunction.
 The Rx?
-Don’t eat excessive amounts of soy milk, edamame, tofu, and soy-based vegetarian/vegan meat alternatives—and always make sure they’re organic (which means non-GMO, too)!
+Soy isn't on our list of foods to eat before sex for a reason: Don't eat excessive amounts of soy milk, edamame, tofu, and soy-based vegetarian/vegan meat alternatives—and always make sure they're organic (which means non-GMO, too)!

 You may crave a little buzz before you hit the sheets, but a beer-induced altered state of mind can also alter your libido.
 That's because hormone-tampering phytoestrogens are present in the hops used to make beer.
 The moral?
 Crack open a cold one with the guys—not with your date.